cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

 If set, tests will not be rendered.
 By default, tests are rendered.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.0/docs/data-sources/template#skip_tests DataHelmTemplate#skip_tests}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.14.1/docs/data-sources/template#skip_tests DataHelmTemplate#skip_tests}

 ---